shashjar/monkey-lang/README.md

 Read more about Monkey at the [official site](https://monkeylang.org/).

-## Usage
+## Usage (REPL)

-To use the Monkey REPL, run:
+To use the Monkey REPL, run the below command.
+By default, this runs the Monkey compiler & virtual machine, with entrypoint `main.go` into `repl/repl.go`.

 ```
 go build -o monkey && ./monkey